alanoursland/tr_xor/notes/overview.md

-## Neural Network Prototype Surface Learning Research Project
+## Neural Network Prototype Surface Research Project

 This research project investigates the hypothesis that neural networks fundamentally learn prototype surfaces rather than linear decision boundaries.
 The core theory challenges the conventional understanding that neural networks primarily function by constructing hyperplanes that separate different classes in feature space.